 AuriCula Mines Pty Ltd, a wholly owned subsidiary of IBML, has an exploration farm-in and joint venture agreement with Cobar Management Pty Ltd ('CMPL') and Actway Pty Ltd ('Actway') in the Cobar district, of central New South Wales.
-AuriCula holds Exploration Licence ('EL') 6223 (Shuttleton Project); another tenement, EL 6907 (Mt Hope Project), is held by Actway.
+AuriCula holds Exploration Licence ('EL') 6223 (Shuttleton Project); another tenement, EL 6907 (Mt Hope Project), was held by Actway; on 22 July 2022, the title of EL6907 was transferred to CMPL.
 CMPL manages the projects (the Auricula exploration projects).
-CMPL and Actway are wholly owned subsidiaries of Glencore Operations Australia Pty Ltd, a wholly owned subsidiary Glencore Plc (collectively referred to as Glencore).